 During the annual South Florida Fair, the southern parking tract is utilized as the "midway" featuring rides, shows, games, and concessions.

 The main event on the Fairgrounds is the annual 17 day South Florida Fair, generally in the last two (2) weeks of January.

-Over the past several years, the annual fair has incorporated a theme as a means of stimulating tourism as well as the educational and cultural interest of the residents of Palm Beach County.
-For instance, "Florida" was featured at the 1998 fair and "Alaska", "Tales of the American West", "New England", "Hollywood", "Having a Ball", "Dreams, screams, thrills, chills", "Party with the Animals", "Washington D.C.", "Las Vegas" and "New Orleans" were showcased in previous fairs.
+Over the past two decades, the annual fair has incorporated a theme as a means of stimulating tourism as well as the educational and cultural interest of the residents of Palm Beach County.
+For instance, "Florida" was featured at the 1998 fair and "Alaska", "Tales of the American West", "New England", "Hollywood", "Having a Ball", "Party with the Animals", "Washington D.C.", "Las Vegas", "New Orleans", "Rockin' Robots" were showcased in previous fairs.

 One of the greatest aspects of the annual fair is its agricultural and livestock exhibits which clearly provide the greatest variety of such exhibits anywhere within Palm Beach County.
 Even though agriculture is such a tremendous part of Palm Beach County’s economic base, many school children have never been exposed to it.
 However, at the annual South Florida Fair, not only can they see and learn all about agriculture, but can even witness a calf being born, or learn how a dairy farm is operated.

 The annual fair attracts over 500,000 people through its turnstiles.
 However, some 1 million guests will attend various events on the Fairgrounds on a year-round basis.
 Besides the 128,000 ft.
 Expo Center, there are 10 other smaller exhibit buildings along with the iTHINK Financial Amphitheatre, Agriplex and Yesteryear Village.
 These events constitute 250 event days.